gladladvlad/spoutube/README.md

     `python -m pip install -r requirements.txt`

 It's important to make sure you run this command immediately after you run 'activate' if you don't want these libraries installed system-wide.

+### Usage/examples:
+Download all playlists (read from `./spotify-playlists`) that contain the word 'banger' somewhere in the name into path `./tmp`:
+`python3 ./dl-playlist.py -i './spotify-playlists.json' -o './tmp' -n '.?bangers.?' --regex --command download`

+Arguments explained:

+`-i`: path to the playlists JSON
+`-o`: path to the "output" directory
+`-n`: name of the playlist you want the script to "affect" `--regex`: interpret the name (from `-n` arg) as a regular expression `--command`: self-explanatory: download the playlist.
+This arg only supports `download` and `search` but might be updated in the future.
+Maybe.